btmi/cinc/README.md

 Any errors in the distributor address information can be fixed by contacting Zinfonia Holdings [here](https://www.incopyright.com/contactus?subject=Address+Change)

-The files are updated every day at 02:00am (all dates and times are in UTC).
+The files are updated as required at 02:00am (all dates and times are in UTC).

 ### for more information
 [https://www.zinfonia.com](https://www.zinfonia.com)